DAEM007/Finance-logger-project/README.md

 -private: This means the property of the class can be accessed only within the class.

 -readonly: This means that the property of the class can be accessed both within and out of the class but cannot be changed/altered.

+## Type interfaces

+Recall, when we talked about **type aliases**...interfaces in TypeScript are just like that, only they are specifically for objects and classes.

+// Interfaces

+`interface person {
+    name: string,
+    age: 23,
+    isBlackBelt: boolean,
+    profession: string,
+    hobbies: Function
+}`

+`const person: person = {
+    name: "Emmanuel Damilola",
+    age: 23,
+    isBlackBelt: true,
+    profession: "software engineer",
+    hobbies: (name: string) => {
+        console.log(`${name} loves to code for long hours... `);
+    }
+}`

+`person.hobbies(person.name);` // Emmanuel Damilola loves to code for long hours...

+*Note: That in interfaces, something to put in mind is that they can be extended...just like you extend classes in JavaScript.*